nobias-fht/pasteur_n2v/README.md

 # Welcome

-This repository contain the instructions for the workshop "Deep-learning retoration for microscopy images", held at Pasteur Institute (Paris) on the 31.05.23.
+This repository contains the instructions for the workshop "Deep-learning retoration for microscopy images", held at Pasteur Institute (Paris) on the 31.05.23.

 ## How to run this site locally